QubesOS/qubes-doc/user/common-tasks/backup-emergency-restore-v4.md

 uses an RPM-based system (Fedora), but the same general procedure should work on any GNU/Linux system.

- 1. If you're not on Qubes 4.X, [get and verify the Release 4 Signing Key].
+ 1. If you're not on Qubes 4.X, [get and verify the Release 4 Signing Key](/security/verifying-signatures/#2-get-the-release-signing-key).
  2. If you're not on Qubes 4.X, import the Release 4 Signing Key.

         [user@restore ~]$ sudo rpm --import qubes-release-4-signing-key.asc